UWM-Libraries/GeoDiscovery-Documentation/docs/dependencies.md

 System tests run via Capybara and a headless web browser, essentially loading a webpage in the background and ensuring text or CSS selectors or XPATH expressions exist on the page.

+Capybara is only used in the test environment.

 ## Exception Notification